roberto/blog.robertosoares.me/source/_posts/2012-08-07-testing-a-chrome-extension-with-jasmine.markdown

 expect(alert).toHaveBeenCalledWith("response");
 ```

-That is usefult to test callbacks (e.g.: listeners/events in Chrome Extension API), but in most cases inline functions make code harder to read, test and reuse.
+That is useful to test callbacks (e.g.: listeners/events in Chrome Extension API), but in most cases inline functions make code harder to read, test and reuse.

 So, refactoring last example: